Goal of the minor

-The minor in Visual Art and Society is a collaboration between the Art History, History and Dutch Language and Culture programs.
+The minor in Art, the Senses and Society is a collaboration between the Art History, History and Dutch Language and Culture programmes.
 It consists of four courses (30 EC in total), introducing key aspects of modern visual and sensual cultures over the period 1850 to today.